lionmetals/cyclistic_bikeshare_study/README.md

 Solution: Run a weekday only membership program:

 Problem: Casual riders average duration is much longer (~2x) than members.
 This creates a slower "flow" of available bikes.
 Solution: Offer time-sensitive passes that automatically upgrade to provide you the best fare (how bus passes work in Portland, Oregon).
 Example: First ride gives you an unlimited pass for first 2.5hrs.
 Then if you need to purchase another unlimited pass in the same day, it automatically upgrades you to a Day Pass.
 If you acquire more than a set number of Day Passes (i.e. 20), then you get automatically upgraded to a "Member" for the month.
+This will organically create more monthly pass holders since users will know that they will:

+-Always get the best fair
+-Save more by riding more frequently
+-Not have to pay any upfront costs

 Problem: Members prefer classic bikes more than casual riders.
 Solution: Offer more electric bikes as there might not be enough in circulation for the all of those who want it (would need further data for this analysis).